JCobz0714/Albums-App/README.md

 This will be my first API project for practice, using Springboot Framework, might be adding some front-end to it later on, meanwhile this will be a back-end project only :)

+The purpose of this project is to create a basic CRUD API application to search, add, update and delete albums and genres.

 # Tools used:

 - ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)